Chrisser73/summercard64-online-auto-flasher/README.md

 ![Auto-Update](https://img.shields.io/badge/Feature-Auto--Updater-brightgreen)
 ![GitHub Release](https://img.shields.io/github/v/release/Chrisser73/summercard64-online-auto-flasher?label=Latest%20Release)

-A fully automated Batch script to check, download, and update the latest **SummerCart64 firmware** and **sc64deployer tool** from the official GitHub repository.
+A fully automated firmware & deployer updater for **SummerCart64** users on Windows.

-This script ensures you're always using the **latest stable firmware version** and the corresponding **sc64deployer executable**, with minimal effort — just plug in and click.
+This tool checks online for the latest firmware and `sc64deployer.exe`, downloads and installs them if needed — all in one click.

 ---